leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 ### 3. START TRACKING CHANGES [10 min]
 > **Key Points:** How git track changes and the modify-add-commit cycle.

 #### a.
-Create a Python Script to Count Lines
+Create a Python Script to compute the mean of a dataset
-> The script will count lines from the standard input.
-For this Python must be accessible from the terminal.
+> The script will compute the mean of an array.

 * Create and modify file